 Mental illnesses are also called mental disorders.
 They are extremely common in the Australian population.

-A recent survey showed that 1 in every 5 Australians suffered from a mental disorder in a given year, and almost half the population has suffered a mental disorder at some time in their life.
+1 in every 5 Australians — about 4 million people — suffers from a mental illness in a given year, and almost half the population has suffered a mental disorder at some time in their life.
 The most common mental disorders are depression, anxiety and substance use disorders.

 There are many different types of mental illness.
 They can range from mild disorders lasting only a few weeks through to severe illnesses that can be life-long and cause serious disability.